Michelleoc/pands-project/README.md

     lda.fit(X_train, y_train)
     LDApredictions = lda.predict(X_test)

-I can evaluate the predictions of the testing data (LDApredictions) by comparing them to the expected results (y_test) in the testing set and then calculate classification accuracy, as well as a confusion matrix and a classification report.
+I can evaluate the predictions of the testing data (LDApredictions) by comparing them to the expected results (y_test) in the testing set and then calculate classification accuracy, as well as a confusion matrix.

-    print(accuracy_score(y_test, LDApredictions))
+    print("Accruacy score: {:.3f}".format(accuracy_score(y_test, predictions)))
     print(confusion_matrix(y_test, LDApredictions))
-    print(classification_report(y_test, LDApredictions))

 ![](images/4.0.7.finalmodelselection.PNG)

 I can see that the accuracy is 1.0 or about 100% on the hold out dataset.
 The confusion matrix provides an indication of the errors made.
-Finally, the classification report provides a breakdown of each class by precision, recall, f1-score and support showing excellent results (granted the validation dataset was small).

 ## Project Conclusion <a name="projectconclusion"></a>